Soviet Fighter Jets in U.S. Combat Training: Program Constant Peg

 The Birth of the Red Eagles

-In 1977, Colonel Gail Peck and General Hoyt S. Vandenberg Jr established the 4477th Test and Evaluation Squadron, famously called the Red Eagles.
-They aimed to provide realistic combat training, recognising that American pilots had struggled against Soviet aircraft during the Vietnam War.
-Nobody in the USSR knew that its potential enemy had dozens of Soviet fighters in combat service, collected from diverse sources.
-Yugoslavia, Israel, and China played crucial roles, with the latter supplying Chengdu J-7 fighters, a Chinese variant of the MiG-21.
+Colonel Gail Peck and General Hoyt S. Vandenberg Jr. started the 4477th Test and Evaluation Squadron, which is better known as the Red Eagles, in 1977.
+They wanted to give pilots realistic combat training because they knew that American pilots had trouble fighting Soviet planes during the Vietnam War.
+Nobody in the USSR knew that its possible enemy had dozens of Soviet fighters in combat service, gathered from various sources.

 Overcoming Maintenance Challenges